- What is Social Science

 Upon completion, the graduate will have developed the skills, knowledge, and abilities to accomplish the following:

-- Students will demonstrate the knowledge and skills necessary for an entry level position in the criminal justice field.
+- Demonstrate effective communication and problem-solving skills necessary for an entry-level position in the criminal justice field.

-- Students will demonstrate an understanding of the organizational structure, common legal terms, definitions, concepts, and roles of law enforcement, the courts, and corrections.
+- Demonstrate an understanding of the organizational structure, common legal terms, definitions, concepts, and roles of law enforcement, the courts, or corrections.

 Graduation Requirement

-- All students graduating with an A.A.S. degree in Criminal Justice are required to take the Criminal Justice Exit Exam and the E-Proficiency Profile (EPP) to meet graduation requirements.
-More information can be found on the Graduation Exit Exam webpage.
+- All students graduating with an A.A.S. degree in Criminal Justice are required to take the Criminal Justice Exit Exam.

 General Education Core Requirements - Credits (15-16)